Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda Ronstadt Married, Husband

-“I didn’t need to get married.
+She said, “I didn’t need to get married.
 I’m not sure that anybody needs to get married.
 If they do, I’m on their side.
 But I never needed to get married.
 I had my own life.”

 Suggested Read: Scrapp DeLeon [Rapper] Relationships, Kids, Net Worth